Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

-\mypar{Datasets.} We consider four datasets for our experiments: CLEVR~\cite{johnson2017clevr} features scenes of simple shapes in varying layouts; ObjaWorld features complex objects of any geometry; Objectron~\cite{ahmadyan2021objectron} and ARKitScenes~\cite{dehghan2021arkitscenes} comprising real-world indoor and outdoor scenes of various object types.
+\mypar{Datasets.} We consider four datasets for our experiments.
+Two synthetic ones: CLEVR~\cite{johnson2017clevr} features scenes of simple shapes in varying layouts; ObjaWorld features complex objects of any geometry sourced from Objaverse~\cite{deitke2023objaverse}.
+Two real-world ones: Objectron~\cite{ahmadyan2021objectron} and ARKitScenes~\cite{dehghan2021arkitscenes} comprising real-world indoor and outdoor scenes of various object types.

-Our choice of datasets reflects varying complexity and practical use cases.
-We use CLEVR and design ObjaWorld to simulate the workflow of a design studio that composes and edits 3D scenes with 3D assets.
-Our autoregressive model provides an alternative to specialized 3D software by enabling image generation, scene inference, and editing in a single forward pass of an LLM, leveraging our structured 3D modality.
-ObjaWorld showcases our model's ability to generalize to complex shapes, supporting both asset-level geometry prediction and full scene reconstruction.
-Finally, Objectron and ARKitScenes demonstrate real-world applicability in robotics, AR, and assistive technologies.

 \mypar{Evaluation.} Per our task definitions, Kyvo's output can be of either modality: text, image, or 3D.